 For more than half a century he was an active, earnest, able and successful pastor.
-Some of the churches that he served were Churchland and Port Norfolk in this Association; Accomac, Va., and Oxford, N. C. Editor Pitt of the Religious Herald says of him: "Dr. Dunaway Editor Pitt of the Religious Herald says of him: "Dr. Dunaway was a preacher first, last, and all the intervening time.
+Some of the churches that he served were Churchland and Port Norfolk in this Association; Accomac, Va., and Oxford, N. C.

+Editor Pitt of the Religious Herald says of him: "Dr. Dunaway was a preacher first, last, and all the intervening time.
 He had to a remarkable degree the gift of interpreting the Scriptures to the people.
-He was himself a profound and life-long student of the Scripple.
-He was himself a profound and life-long student of the Scripgifted, too, in analyzing his themes and arranging his discourses so as to make them impressive and memorable.
+He was himself a profound and life-long student of the Scriptures and his messages came out of the heart of the Bible .
+He was gifted, too, in analyzing his themes and arranging his discourses so as to make them impressive and memorable.
 He was a great comrade, too, with a fine, fraternal spirit, loving his brethren, believing in them, and welcoming every opportunity to add to their happiness and usefulness.
 He was a gentleman, born and bread, with all the finer instincts that this word connotes, and with these instincts and traditions chastened, refined, and glorified by his Christian faith and principles.
 He kept his intellectual powers strong and clear to the very end, and gave full directions for his funeral.
 His body sleeps beside that of his wife, who died while he was pastor at Accomac."